jec/moses_pg/README.md

 * Built-in per-connection serialization of queries (no need to wait for one query to complete before submitting another)

-* Translation to native Ruby types
+* Translation to native Ruby types (though not all types yet have meaningful translations)

+### Planned features

+* SSL session encryption

+* Funtion call interface

+* COPY in/out operations

-## Anti-design goals
+## License

-MosesPG is currently being developed as pure Ruby, but this is not strictly a goal of the project.
-Eventually, if it is required for performance, parts will be coded as C extensions.
+MosesPG is licensed under the three-clause BSD license.

 ## What&rsquo;s up with the name?